BlogSpam-Net/blogspam.js/README.md

 transport mechanism, that code is available [on CPAN](http://search.cpan.org/dist/Blog-Spam/).

-This `node.js` service has been developed to replace the legacy system, and now offers the blogspam v2 API.
+This `node.js` service has been developed to replace the legacy system, and now offers the blogspam v2 API:

 > Comment-submissions are accepted via JSON-encoded submissions over HTTP.
 Those submission will be tested, and the result will be returned as a JSON hash containing a results key declaring "`SPAM`" or "`OK`".
 There may be other keys in the result, such as "`reason`" which declares the reason for a SPAM result however these are optional.